Sashakost96/hillel-aqa-advanced/README.md

+The js-oop branch contains changes related to the homework task 10.1:
+- Create class and adding properties;
+- Add get and set to the class;
+- Create static method;

 The js-objects branch contains changes related to the homework task 9.1:
 - Creating an object and adding properties;
 - Destructuring properties from an object;